awesomeeng/zephjs/docs/API.md

 using a component as an HTML tag or from document.createElement().
 ZephComponent is the definition of that element, not the element itself.

-ZephCompoonent is returned when you ask ZephComponents to get the component.
+ZephComponent is returned when you ask ZephComponents to get the component.

 * [ZephComponent](#ZephComponent)